 London is crazy.
 The people are crazy.
 Every day I hear car horns blaring and a constant stream of emergency vehicles sirens screaming down past the hotel at all times day and night.

-I was able to have a quieter moment in Green Park on Saturday afternoon as the weather had turned from nice to Mediterranean.
-Coming from the north east and unable to feel the cold it was a little unbearable at times especially travelling on the tube at temperatures that would have rivalled my oven at home.
+I was able to have a quieter moment in Green Park on Saturday afternoon as the weather had turned from nice to the Mediterranean.
+Coming from the northeast and unable to feel the cold it was a little unbearable at times especially travelling on the tube at temperatures that would have rivalled my oven at home.
 Plenty of water and patience.